k3n/PHP-trait-sandbox/README.md

     }
     (new foo())->setBar(1)->getBar(); // 1

+### Logger

-### Logger: _Class-specific logging within a unified directory & filename structure._
+Class-specific logging with a unified directory & filename structure.

     class foo {
         use Logger;